 Mode - Calculation mode selection:

-Details - Models may require different density of sensors.
+Details - Surfaces may require different density of sensors.
 Level of details definition is directly connected to number of sensors or their density on surfaces.
-Big unobstructed surfaces may need lower level of details, with few sensors only, while smaller surfaces or surfaces with complex obstructions may require very high level of details.
+Big unobstructed surfaces may need lower level of details with few sensors only, while smaller surfaces or surfaces with complex obstructions may require very high level of details.
 Level of details determines number of sensors for calculation, and has a major influence on calculation time and results accuracy.

 DL-Light allows to choose: